 When you arrive at the harbour of Toya Pakeh, you can rent a motorbike which is undeniably the best way to get around Nusa Penida!
 However, I must warn you that the roads can get super rocky at times so put your helmets on and stay safe.

 The ABCs Of Nusa Penida

-Mola Mola- It is also known as the Oceanic Sunfish.
-The best period to spot it is from August to October.
-The Mola Mola usually live very deep (and therefore not easy to see) but during these months they come up to shallow waters to be cleaned of their parasites.
-During this period divers from all over the world come to Bali especially for the Sunfish.
+Mola Mola – Also known as the Oceanic Sunfish, the Mola Mola tends to live very deep below waters, making it difficult to spot them.
+The best period to spot them is from August to October where they swim up to shallow waters to be cleaned of their parasites.
+During this period, divers from all over the world come to Bali, especially for the Sunfish.

 Pura Goa Giri Putri Cave – One of Nusa Penida Island’s major cultural attractions.
-The Pura Goa Giri Putri Cave is a large cave temple is located in Banjar Karangsari, Sauna village.
-It is about 5 km from Sampalan harbour, on the north-eastern part of Nusa Penida Island.
+The Pura Goa Giri Putri Cave is a large cave temple located in Sauna village, about 5 km from Sampalan harbour, on the north-eastern part of Nusa Penida Island.

 The word “Giri Putri” was given to the greatest cave in Nusa Penida Island for a certain reason.
 The word “giri” means ’hill’ and the word “putri” means ‘female”.
 These words were given to refer to the cave as a holy site of Siva on the manifestation as a goddess who possesses the nature and power to protect, nurture, and love human beings.
-Perfect place for meditation.
+This is a perfect place for meditation.

-There’s a ton of epic things to do on the island, so check them out and do some good planning before heading to Nusa Penida.
+There’s a ton of unique and wonderful activities to do on the islanso check them out and do some good planning before heading to Nusa Penida!

 Read Also: Montigo Resorts – Asia’s Top 5-star Luxury Hotel With Private Infinity Pool Full Review